DragonMinded/PyStreaming/README.md

 software).
 If you want to provide multiple quality streams for viewers with slower internet connections you will need to modify your `nginx.conf` as well as your `config.yaml` setup.
-In this alternate configuration you will use ffmpeg to translate the incoming stream to multiple streams on the fly.
+In this alternate configuration you will use ffmpeg to transcode the incoming stream to multiple streams on the fly.
 First you will want to edit your `nginx.conf` to include a section similar to the following (instead of the above simpler config):